praveenraghuvanshi1512/AIML/Meetup_29_June_2019/README.md

 1. Load data from titanic.csv.
 Provide accurate path to file relative to current file, Program.cs.

-2. As titanic.csv file has header, we need to specify it
+2. As titanic.csv file has header, we need to set 'hasHeader' to true

 3. We need to specify how records are separated.
 Being a csv file, specify comma ','.